Experiential Learning Depot

 Learning a new skill is a great foundational theme for a personalized project-based learning experience.

-I like this one because it helps students that have never done project-based learning before ease into it.
-Rather than dump an advanced PBL activity on students at the end of the year, this is a good way to test the waters.
+I like this one because it helps students who have never done project-based learning before ease into it.
+Rather than dump an advanced PBL activity on students at the end of the year, this is a good way to test the water.

-It is also personalized and very interest-led so students find it fun and entertaining.
+It is also personalized and very interest-led, so students find it entertaining.

 I also like this new skill project for the end of the year because it inspires older students to start looking at resume builders and planning for some resume building over summer break.